The Seven Keys to Affiliate Marketing Success for Bloggers5 min read

 Affiliate marketing can be a double-edged sword for bloggers.
 Handled correctly, it can create enormous revenue for both you and your affiliate partner, and even increase traffic numbers for your blog for great marketing success.

-You may be tempted to choose whatever you think will be most profitable, or whatever seems like it will attract the most traffic.
+You may be tempted to choose whatever you think will be most profitable as you’re browsing through affiliate marketing programs, or whatever seems like it will attract the most traffic.
 While these are important factors to keep in mind, your top priority should be choosing a niche that’s closely related to your existing subject matter.

 3. Research Affiliate Programs Carefully

-As mentioned earlier, affiliate programs from various companies differ in how they pay their partners (you), and obviously how they conduct their own businesses.
-The first step is to find an affiliate program paying competitive rates.
+As mentioned earlier, affiliate programs differ in how they pay their partners (you) and how they conduct their own businesses.
+The first step is to find an affiliate program that pays competitive rates.
 If the affiliate program lowballs their offer, you’re better off turning to a program that actually values your services.

 With PPC, the onus is on you to drive traffic to the site.
 This is where high existing traffic volume really comes in handy.
-If the arrangement is PPA, you’ll need to rely on your traffic to actually take a predetermined action when they get to your affiliate partner’s site.
+If the arrangement is CPA, you’ll need to rely on your traffic to actually take a predetermined action when they get to your affiliate partner’s site.
 If this action is purchasing a product, you’d better verify that the company actually has a decent sales record.

 4. Move That Traffic!

-5. Be Honest with Your Audience
+5. Be Honest With Your Audience

 Many affiliate bloggers take the strategy of writing reviews about the products sold by their partners.
 While this strategy certainly works (remember, internet readers love reviews), it needs to be handled carefully and honestly.
-It will look very fishy to your audience if all of your reviews are glowingly positive, never finding fault in a single product or service.
+It will look very fishy to your audience if all your reviews are glowingly positive, never finding fault in a single product or service.

 6. Make Your Content Worth Reading